samvera-labs/ansible-sufia7-playbook/README.md

 There's another playbook called configure.yml.
 It's included by create_ec2 but can also be run separately.
 This playbook IS idempotent, so it can be used to change configuration at will.
 Also, AWS-related tasks have been removed (let us know if you run into anything!) so it should be more generalizable.
 Note that to run this playbook you must specify a hosts variable (see comment in configure.yml).

 ## Deployment
-This project expects your code to be deployed with [Capistrano](http://capistranorb.com/).
-In your Hydra head (the codebase you're deploying), configure Capistrano for your server(s).
+The capistrano, hydra-stack/configure, sufia-dependencies/configure, and webserver/configure roles prepare your server for deployment with  [Capistrano](http://capistranorb.com/).
+If you're using Capistrano,  configure it for your server(s) in your Hydra head (the codebase you're deploying).
 In `config/deploy.rb` and/or in `config/deploy/<yourenv>.rb` you must:
 	* share the log directory by including `log` in your Capistrano `linked_dirs` list and
 	* set the Capistrano `:deploy_to` directory to match the capistrano_setup role's `project_base` variable.
 If you use the default value for `project_base` in the capistrano_setup role, you should use
 ```